 Our clinical leaders, social workers and the programme practice leader work with you to create and deliver specific and tailored interventions designed to help address the young person's behavioural needs.
 A plan is developed and agreed in partnership with you.
 You'll then be supported by the team in working this plan through with the young person in your care.

 Our payment to you is classified as a 'reimbursement', covering the costs of having a young person living in your home.
 The payment covers all the usual expenses in raising a child such as food, electricity and water.
 It also recognises the effort you put into helping make changes in the young person's life.
 All other expenses such as school fees and clothing are additional and are covered by Youth Horizons.
 In some cases your mileage will also be reimbursed.

 Respite foster care placements allow young people who are living with a foster carer to have a short stay with another foster carer, giving them and their main carer a break.
 Our respite foster carers receive the same training and support as our full-time carers thereby maintaining continuity for the young person.

-We have opportunities for live-in Teaching Parents in Auckland, Hamilton, Tauranga, Hawkes Bay and Whangarei.
+We have opportunities for live-in teaching parents in Auckland, Hamilton, Tauranga and the Hawke's Bay.

 Each young person will need:

 - Your well-honed parenting skills so they can thrive

 - A place they can call home for 6 to 9 months, to learn new social, academic, and life skills